MintonGroup/swiftest/docs/user-guide/Yarkovsky-effect.rst

 .. rubric:: by Kaustub Anand

-The Yarkovsky effect is a well known radiation-based force that alters the orbits of 10cm - 10km sized bodies, primarily asteroids, as they orbit around the Sun.
+The Yarkovsky effect is a well known radiation-based force that alters the orbits of :math:`10` cm - :math:`10` km sized bodies, primarily asteroids, as they orbit around the Sun.
 We can now model the Yarkovsky effect as an added force in Swiftest simulations.
 This is only applicable to massive particles and our implementation is based on that of REBOUNDx, described in
 `Ferich et al. (2022) <https://doi.org/10.3847/1538-4365/ac8d60>`__.